Soils: Formation, Classification

 Classification of soils on the basis of texture:

 - Sandy: This type of soil consists of small particles of weathered rock.
 Sandy soil is formed by the breakdown of rocks like granite, limestone, and Quartz.
 It is one of the poorest types of soil.
-In this type of soil nutrient content for plants are very low because of less observation of water. for drainage sandy soil is good.
+In this type of soil nutrient content for plants is very low because of less observation of water. for drainage sandy soil is good.

 - Clayey: Clay-type soil has good water storage as its particles are very tightly packed together.
 Clayey soil is the densest and heaviest type of soil.
 Its drainage is not good.

-Taxonomy of soil on the basis of nature and character as per United States Department of Agriculture (USDA):
+Taxonomy of soil on the basis of nature and character as per the United States Department of Agriculture (USDA):

-(Source soils of India, National Bureau of soil survey and land use planning, Publication Number 94)
+(Source Soils of India, National Bureau of soil survey and land use planning, Publication Number 94)

 Classification of soils of India on the basis of genesis, color, composition, and location: